The Centre for Local Prosperity is pleased to announce that Local Prosperity 2016 Miramichi was a tremendous success!

 Trust - Connect - Collaborate

-Local Prosperity is intended for those across the Atlantic Canada region who are in a position to make a difference in their community – those who have the enthusiasm, time and energy to learn and pull others into vibrant new projects for developing their regional, community and neighborhood economies.
+Local Prosperity 2016 Miramichi was a solid success - attended by those across the Atlantic Canada region who are in a position to make a difference in their community – those who have the enthusiasm, time and energy to learn and pull others into vibrant new projects for developing their regional, community and neighborhood economies.

 The Local Prosperity conferences are organized by the Centre for Local Prosperity, a non-profit organization located in Port Royal, Annapolis County, Nova Scotia.
 Additional future activities, events and studies are being planned and will be announced as they are confirmed.